 - 1. Disconnect the three power cables. - With the existing power supply, pull up the power supply handle and press the retaining clip on the right side of the power supply along the direction of the arrow.
 At the same time, pull out the power supply by using its handle. - Insert the replacement power supply firmly into the chassis.
 Connect the AC power cord to the replacement power supply. - 4.
-Remove the securing screws on the dummy cover. - 5.
+Press the retaining clip on the right side of the dummy cover along the direction of the arrow and pull up to remove the dummy cover. - 5.
 Insert a new power supply firmly into the chassis.